By Tim Cranny

 You can think of audit logs as the inside-the-computer equivalent of a security camera that sees and records all actions, good or bad, so that someone can then review them as needed or watch them in real time.

 The distinct Self-Assessment Questionnaires (SAQs) treat Requirement 10 very differently, with the most complete one (SAQ D) treating it in detail, and the other, shorter ones (A through C) ignoring it completely.

 When I talked about Requirement 9 in "Digging into PCI - Part 9: - Restrict physical access to cardholder data," The Green Sheet, March 22, 2010, issue 10:03:02, I mentioned how physical security issues seemed natural and obvious to most merchants, and how that knowledge helped alleviate problems in complying with that part of the PCI DSS.

 Unfortunately, Requirement 10 is the opposite.
-It is one of the sections that can give merchants the most pain
+It is one of the sections that can give merchants the most pain and confusion.

 Very few merchants are familiar with the need for logging and monitoring; to many, the demands of Requirement 10 seem both unnecessary and excessive.
 In addition, the solutions seem hard to find, complicated and unrewarding.

 In reality, much of that resentment is unfounded and unwise.
 Computer systems do need to be "watched."
 In recent years, we have seen dozens of stories of security disasters that could have been prevented (or nipped in the bud while they were still tiny issues) if only the systems in question had been properly monitored.

 The main challenges of Requirement 10 are that it requires both continual effort and software solutions that are foreign to most small merchants.
 Either of these issues in isolation would be a problem, and the combination is particularly painful.

 As with other parts of the PCI DSS, merchants should endeavor to avoid or minimize the challenges of Requirement 10, rather than defeat them.